Monroe, Louisiana: Shopping

+Government

+Monroe uses a mayor–council form of government.
+It is led by a city council consisting of a mayor and five councilors.
+The mayor is elected at large and city councilors are elected by members of a geographic district.
+Each city council meeting has time for public comment.

+In the Louisiana State Legislature, Monroe is in the 33rd and 34th Senate districts, represented by Republican Stewart Cathey Jr. and Democrat Katrina Jackson, and the 14th, 16th, and 17th House districts, represented by Republican Michael Charles Echols, and Democrats Adrian Fisher and Patricia "Pat" Moore.

+Monroe is located in Louisiana's 5th congressional district, represented by Julia Letlow in the United States House of Representatives.

+Arts and culture

 The Monroe Civic Center has multiple facilities, the main complex being the Civic Center arena.
 The arena provides 44000 sqft of exhibit space along with 5,600 seats, with a larger potential capacity of up to 7,200 seats.
-The arena houses events such as banquets, circuses, and rodeos.

-The center also holds the B. D. Robinson Conference Hall, Monroe Convention Center, equestrian pavilion, and the 2,200-seat W. L. Jack Howard Theatre named for W. L. "Jack" Howard, the Union Parish native who served as mayor of Monroe from 1956 to 1972 and again from 1976 to 1978.
+The arena houses events such as banquets, circuses, and rodeos.The center also holds the B. D. Robinson Conference Hall, Monroe Convention Center, equestrian pavilion, and the 2,200-seat W. L. Jack Howard Theatre named for W. L. "Jack" Howard, the Union Parish native who served as mayor of Monroe from 1956 to 1972 and again from 1976 to 1978.
 The Harvey H. Benoit Recreation Center is used for basketball games and has outdoor tennis courts.

 During the last week of June, Monroe hosts the annual Miss Louisiana pageant.
-In the fiftieth competition, a winner was crowned on June 29, 2013, at the W. L. Jack Howard Theatre.

 Monroe is the home of the Louisiana Purchase Gardens and Zoo, which collectively maintains over 500 animals.
 It also offers boat rides and a catwalk, in addition to other seasonal activities.

 The Monroe area is home to several museums, including the Northeast Louisiana Children's Museum, the Biedenharn Museum and Gardens, the Chennault Aviation and Military Museum, the Masur Museum of Arts, and the Northeast Louisiana Delta African-American Heritage Museum.
-This is one of the twenty-six sites identified in the early 21st century as part of the state's African American Heritage Trail.
+This is one of the 26 sites identified in the early 21st century as part of the state's African American Heritage Trail.

+Parks and recreation

+Monroe is home to the Black Bayou Lake National Wildlife Refuge.
+Admission is free.